 Remember that you must take transportation into account (unless you have your own car) and also consider that opening hours of museums, shops, restaurants and other places may have vary or that you could run into unexpected closures (in occasion of local festivities, for example).

 A general go-to tip is that you should check opening times of any attractions you want to see.
 Book in advance if a reservation is advised.
 At the same time, though, don’t over-schedule!
 It’s important to take travel as it comes, leaving yourself a lot of free time to just walk around.
 You will be on vacation, right?

 If you are drowning in a deluge of potential destinations, these are 10 major must-sees in Tuscany.

-In addition to Florence, Pisa is at the top of the list, not only thanks to the famous leaning tower and the Piazza dei Miracoli (Field of Miracles), but also because of the many hidden treasures that deserve a visit.
-Here is a post with the top 10 things to do in Pisa in one day.
+In addition to Florence, Pisa is at the top of the list, not only thanks to the famous Leaning tower and the Piazza dei Miracoli (Field of Miracles), but also because of the many hidden treasures that deserve a visit.

 When in town, don't make Piazza dei Miracoli your only stop: continue along, crossing Piazza dei Cavalieri, Borgo Stretto and Borgo Largo, Piazza delle Vettovaglie, eventually reaching the Lungarno.
-Here you can find noteworthy spots such as the San Matteo Museum and the beautiful “Chiesa della Spina” church.
+Here you can find noteworthy spots such as the San Matteo Museum, Palazzo Blu and the beautiful “Chiesa della Spina” church.
 Alternatively, consider following a Galileo itinerary.